Baked Chicken Leg Quarters

 • Pat the chicken dry with a paper towel.

 • Combine the brown sugar, paprika, salt, dried thyme, garlic powder, onion powder, and black pepper in a bowl.
-Pour the olive oil over it and mix well.
+Pour the olive oil over it and mix well until a thick, fragrant paste forms.

 • Line a baking sheet with parchment paper and place the chicken on it.
 Pour the spices over the chicken and rub them into the chicken, ensuring all surfaces are covered.

-• Bake for 40 minutes or until the chicken reaches an internal temperature of 175°F. Let the chicken rest for 10 minutes before serving.
+• Bake for 40 minutes or until the chicken reaches an internal temperature of 175°F and the skin is deeply golden and crisp around the edges.
+Let the chicken rest for 10 minutes before serving.

 Notes